Common Counsel Foundation Staff

 Before working in the philanthropic sector, Laura served as Acting Executive Director & Managing Director at the National Radio Project, which had public-interest radio programs airing across the U.S. and in some countries overseas.
 In a volunteer capacity, Laura serves on the YBCA Board and the Neighborhood Funders Group Board.
 She has also served on the board or steering committees of many other organizations, including the Center for Economic Justice, Media Alliance, and the Women's Action Coalition.
 She founded Justice in Nigeria Now (JINN), which focuses on human rights, environmental protection, and community livelihood.
 Laura also spent a decade in the healthcare industry, which has enabled her to apply strong organizational principles and practices to the philanthropic and nonprofit organizations she has led.
 She currently splits her time between three cities where her work is centered and her soul is nourished: Oakland, CA, New York, NY, and New Orleans, LA.

 Alex oversees Common Counsel Foundation’s programs, including strategic advising, research, and grantmaking for family foundations and donor-advised funds, as well as strategic re-granting initiatives.
 His issue knowledge and grantmaking experience includes environmental justice, immigrant, worker, and Native rights, housing and land use, criminal justice, and impact investing.
+Alex also serves on the Steering Committee for the Bay Area Justice Funders Network.
 Prior to Common Counsel Foundation, Alex worked at the San Francisco Foundation, where he notably seeded community-driven coalitions of environmental groups that leveraged California’s groundbreaking climate change law to promote sustainable communities with good clean energy jobs, access to public transportation, open space, and affordable housing.